wilddog64/python-multi-request/README.md

 * python >= 3.7 - the python code is written and in python3, make sure you have proper python interpreter installed on your system
 ** python requests library - this is required for submitting multiple requests to the api server.
 You can run `pip install requests`
 * nc (netcat) - check to see if a given port is listening
+* curl - a utility for interact with api server

 ## running a container and submitting requests